torisjones/flask_demo/README.md

 ## Basic Front End

-To run you will need npm to install npm (https://www.npmjs.com/get-npm).
+To run you will need npm.
+To install npm go to (https://www.npmjs.com/get-npm).

 1. Navigate to /BasicFront
 2. Run `npm install`